 As well as managing the commercial portfolio and delivering community projects, education and the arts, the trust also provides a wide range of sport and fitness opportunities to the community of Kensington and Chelsea through the trust’s flagship facilities – the Westway Sports Centre, (354,000 user visits in 2009/10), and the Portobello Green Fitness Club, (95,000 user visits in 2009/10).

-The trust learnt very quickly that well-used facilities can become very tatty very quickly
+The trust learnt very quickly that well-used facilities can become very tatty, very quickly

-John O'Brien, sport and fitness director, Westway Development Trust
+Sport and fitness director, Westway Development Trust

 Although the specific circumstances surrounding the origins of the trust are naturally unique, a history of pragmatic financial management and a policy of re-investment in facilities is a transferable principle for the sustainability of any asset transfer of a community sports facility.
 Scheduled refurbishment works to the playing surfaces of pitches and large sections of the climbing wall are vital elements of meeting the demands of the trusts' customers.

-As John O'Brien, sport and fitness director at the trust explains: "The trust learnt very quickly that well-used facilities can become very tatty very quickly.
-We used the published industry standards for the life-span of materials, but found that going and seeing similar operations elsewhere in the country gave us a much better idea of typical wear and tear.
+As John O'Brien, sport and fitness director at the trust, explains: "The trust learnt very quickly that well-used facilities can become very tatty, very quickly.
+We used the published industry standards for the life-span of materials but found that going and seeing similar operations elsewhere in the country gave us a much better idea of typical wear and tear.

 "From that benchmark we've built up historic cost models with suitable inflation measures for sub-elements, which are under periodic review in response to fluctuations in price."